What is Kiwanis?

 – And we partner with Riley Hospital for Children.

-Division leaders guide the clubs in their division through the year.
+Division leaders guide the clubs in their division through the year, often sharing new member recruiting tips to help clubs thrive.
 You’re the first person clubs should contact if they have any questions or problems.
 You are their liaison to the district officers and board.

 This leadership guide contains useful information for a variety of division and club leaders.
 Every Kiwanis club secretary, president and lieutenant governor receives a copy.
 If other club leaders could use the information in this guide, please feel free to share.